uccser/cs-field-guide/text/en/chapters/data-representation.md

 For printing, printers commonly use three slightly different primary colours: cyan, magenta, and yellow (CMY).
 All the colours on a printed document were made by mixing these primary colours.

-Both these kinds of mixing are called "subtractive mixing", because they starts with a white canvas or paper, and "subtract" colour from it.
+Both these kinds of mixing are called "subtractive mixing", because they start with a white canvas or paper, and "subtract" colour from it.
 The interactive below allows you to experiment with CMY incase you are not familiar with it, or if you just like mixing colours.

 {interactive name="cmy-mixer" type="in-page"}